aanastasiou/yapycon/doc/source/moddoc.rst

                Text: Please input the four letter PDB ID code
                Text: _P_DB ID
              Request: DownloadPDB
-       ""\"
+       """

-The example above tells YASARA to: 1.
-Enter the main menu, search for entry ‘File’ (add it if not found).
+The example above tells YASARA to:

+1. Enter the main menu, search for entry ‘File’ (add it if not found).
 2. Open a pull down menu, search for entry ‘Load’ (add it if not found).
-3. Open a submenu (attached to the pull down menu), search for entry ‘PDB file from local PDB’, and add the new entry ‘PDB file from Internet’ immediately afterwards, with the ‘n’ underlined.
-4. Open a text input window with the header ‘Download PDB file from the web’, display a Download icon.
-5. Within the text input window, print the text ‘Please input the four letter PDB ID code’.
-6. On top of the first (and only) text input box, print the text ‘PDB ID’ with the ‘P’ underlined.
-7. Run the plugin with the request ‘DownloadPDB’
+3. Open a submenu (attached to the pull down menu), search for entry "PDB file from local PDB", and add the new entry "PDB file from Internet" immediately afterwards, with the ‘n’ underlined.
+4. Open a text input window with the header "Download PDB file from the web", display a Download icon.
+5. Within the text input window, print the text "Please input the four letter PDB ID code".
+6. On top of the first (and only) text input box, print the text "PDB ID" with the "P" underlined.
+7. Run the plugin with the request "DownloadPDB"

 The triple-quote comment may contain the following keywords to identify certain menu and window types: